pjeby/libris-hugo/exampleSite/content/docs/ui-components/_index.md

 ---
 title: UI Components
-excerpt: To make it easy to write documentation in plain Markdown, most UI components are styled using Markdown elements with few additional CSS classes.
+summary: To make it easy to write documentation in plain Markdown, most UI components are styled using Markdown elements with few additional CSS classes.
 layout: docs
 ---